Present bias: Visceral states

 The educator and economist George Loewenstein described how strongly visceral states (e.g. hunger, thirst, strong emotions, sexual desire, mood or physical pain) can influence decision-making in ways that are not in one's long-term interest.
 According to Loewenstein, visceral factors have a direct hedonic impact and they influence how much one desires different rewards and actions.
 When visceral factors influence one highly, it can lead to self-destructive behavior such as overeating.
 Visceral factors lead one to focus on the present more than on some time in the future when making decisions that are associated with the visceral factor.
 In Loewenstein's opinion, visceral states have the most enormous impact on the following behaviors: drug addiction, sexual behavior, motivation and effort, and self-control.
 Those factors are known as "hot states", because temporary emotions can have an influential effect on our behavior.
 Therefore, there are "cooling off" periods for many important purchases.
 Other factors such as age, gender, cultural background, education and self-control also play a role in making discounting decisions – but those can be dealt with more easily than with visceral states.

 Wealth distribution

 Economical models use present bias, also referred to as dynamic inconsistency, to explain distribution of wealth.
 If everyone were to be present-biased, the wealth distribution would be unaffected.
 As this is only possible in an ideal economy, wealth inequality spurts from time-consistent individuals benefiting from the irrational monetary decisions present-biased economic rivals make.
-Indeed, present bias in economics is often linked to lack of self-control when making monetary decisions.
+Present bias in economics is often linked to lack of self-control when making monetary decisions.
 It is associated with high desires to spend money and failure to commit to a saving plan.

 A present-biased society is represented by individuals reaching an earlier peak in their mean wealth and trend to lose accumulated wealth as they reach retirement.
 Loss of wealth can be attributed to tendency to bend under the temptation to over-consume and under-save.
 Such irrational behavioral biases lead to lower average wealth and shortened planning horizons.
 Present-biased people fail to complete a consumption saving plan are more likely consistently re-optimize factors influencing their wealth accumulation.
 An association between deciding to obtain less education, lower lifetime earnings, and lower retirement consumption was observed in present-biased individuals.